The-Marcy-Lab-School/aws-cloud9-environment-setup/README.md

 Although you can create files and folder using the left side bar, developers who use the Command Line can create files and folders very efficiently.

 The first tab in your console is your terminal (command line interface).
-Type `pwd` and `ls` to see your working directory and view your files respectively.
+In your terminal, type `pwd` to see your working directory.
+Type `ls` to view your files.
 Since you'll be developing in this environment for a couple months, let's get organized.
-Create a folder called `Unit-0`, a place where you can save all your Unit 0 work.
+Create a folder called Unit-0 using the command 'mkdir Unit-0', a place where you can save all your Unit 0 work.

 ![terminal](./assets/terminal.png)

 ### Creating and opening a file

-`cd` into your new `Unit-0` folder and create a JavaScript file called app.js.
+Next, type `cd Unit-0` to change directories your new `Unit-0` folder and create a JavaScript file called app.js.
 Use the command `touch app.js`.
 Next, we are going to install some Cloud9 tools.
-Run `npm install -g c9` in the terminal.
+Type `npm install -g c9` in the terminal.
 The npm install part of the command is installing a tool called c9, and the -g flag installs it globally on our Cloud9 environment.

 You need to restart your workspace, and you can do so by **refreshing the page**.
 Now, you can type `c9 <filename>` to open any file from the terminal.
 The file will appear in the Cloud9 panel.
 Open your new file with the command `c9 app.js`.